Gotham Academy (comic book)

 Gotham Academy is a comic book series published by DC Comics.
 The series takes place in the DC Universe's Batman mythos and follows Olive Silverlock, a teenage girl, and her friends as they encounter the mysteries and threats of Gotham's most prestigious prep school, Gotham Academy, which happens to be just across the road from the Arkham Asylum.
+Aspects of the series were used in the Gotham Knights television series.

 Publication history

 Gotham Academy was launched in October 2014 as a part of the ninth and final wave of comics under DC's New 52 imprint.
 It was created by writers Becky Cloonan and Brenden Fletcher and artist Karl Kerschl.

 A six issue crossover miniseries between it and Boom!
 Studios's Lumberjanes was released in June 2016.

 A second volume of the series, titled Gotham Academy: Second Semester, debuted in November 2016 with the DC Rebirth initiative.
 The last issue of Gotham Academy: Second Semester was released on August 9, 2017.